bithatch/tnfs-java/README.md

  * `tnfscp` or *TNFS Copy*.
 A `cp` like tool for simple copies of files and directories from the command line and scripts.
  * `tnfstp` or *TNFS Transfer Program*.
 An `ftp` like tool, but with advanced command line completion, highlighting and more.
  * `tnfs-fuse`.
 Mount TNFS resources to your file system and access them easily in any program.
 Makes use of [libfuse](https://github.com/libfuse/libfuse).
- * `tnfsd`.
+ * `tnfsjd`.
 An alternative server implementation with extra features such as mDNS support, UPnP support, and enhanced file systemm and security features, particularly when used with *TNFS Java* client tools.
- * `tnfs-web`.
+ * `tnfsjd-web`.
 An alternative web front-end based on [elFinder](https://github.com/Studio-42/elFinder).
  * All server tools have a `Dockerfile` to build your own docker containers.

 See [Releases](releases) for downloads.